frontend-Douran/Work-at-DouranGroup/README.md

 This task is not meant to be a hard task, it is meant to gain some insight into candidates way of working and thinking.
 Therefore the level of ambition is very open to you.
-Recommended time frame is 2-3 hours.
+Recommended time frame is 2 days.
 Feel free to use online resources or IDE to solve the problem, as long as you do not just copy-paste code.
 Libraries and similar is all fine to use.

 We expect you to write the application as an app, and preferrably ReactJs.